mozilla/uniffi-rs/README.md

 There are a few third-party resources that make it easier to work with UniFFI:

 * [Plugin support for `.udl` files](https://github.com/Lonami/uniffi-dl) for the IDEA platform ([*uniffi-dl* in the JetBrains marketplace](https://plugins.jetbrains.com/plugin/20527-uniffi-dl)).
 It provides syntax highlighting, code folding, code completion, reference resolution and navigation (among others features) for the [UniFFI Definition Language (UDL)](https://mozilla.github.io/uniffi-rs/).
+* [cargo swift](https://github.com/antoniusnaumann/cargo-swift), a cargo plugin to build a Swift Package from Rust code.
+It provides an init command for setting up a UniFFI crate and a package command for building a Swift package from Rust code - without the need for additional configuration or build scripts.

 (Please open a PR if you think other resources should be listed!)